spectrocloud/librarium/packages/docs/content/04-clusters.md

 ## Cluster update notifications

 Fundamental changes to the cluster’s definition, such as upgrading Kubernetes versions, installing new packs, uninstalling previously installed packs, and updating default pack configuration, need to be applied to the cluster profile.
 These changes result in update notifications on the clusters and can be propagated to the clusters at an appropriate time.
-The update notification consists of detailed information about all the changes applied to the profile since initial installation or since previous update.
+The update notification consists of detailed information about all the changes applied to the profile since the initial installation or since the previous update.

-Updates to pack configuration may result in a conflict, if the configuration was previously overridden in the cluster.
+Updates to pack configuration may result in a conflict if the configuration was previously overridden in the cluster.
 The conflicts are presented to the user and need to be resolved before changes are applied to the cluster.

 ## Configuration overrides